Many men choose a vasectomy as a safe and permanent form of contraception. This summary will help explain the vasectomy procedure.

 Sperm is made in the two testicles located in the scrotum.

-Semen is formed when sperm from the testicles combines with special secretions from the prostate and the two seminal vesicles.
+Semen is formed when sperm from the testicles combines with the secretions from the prostate and the two seminal vesicles.
 Semen is stored in the seminal vesicles, located near the outlet of the bladder.